Willax Televisión: Political alignment

-Controversy
+Controversies

 2020 protests

 During the November 2020 protests in Peru, journalist Beto Ortiz on his program Beto a saber made derogatory remarks, stating: “Last night they were celebrating that there was a dead person; in the end, no one has died.
 They’re desperate for a corpse to appear quickly so they can parade it on their shoulders and claim it’s a dictatorship, that there’s state terrorism.”
 In response, the X accounts of Ortiz and Willax Televisión were hacked.
 Ortiz announced he also received threats of potential public shaming.
 On November 16, Ortiz commented again on his program about the deaths of Inti Sotelo and Brian Pintado, sparking controversy by calling them “cannon fodder of all wars.”
 As a result, Willax lost sponsorships from brands like Universal and Supermercados Peruanos, among others.

 The television program Rey con Barba aired on Sunday, November 15, 2020, photographs of a seizure of homemade weapons, which it attributed to protesters participating in the 2020 Peruvian protests.
 However, these images were taken from evidence seized by the Carabineros de Chile.
 Following this incident, Willax Televisión issued an apology for the false images shown on the program.